Using macros to automate processes

 When you create or run a macro using Visual Basic rather than the Visual Basic Editor, you do not need to run the Asta Powerproject client first, because Visual Basic invokes a client.
 If you create or run a macro using Visual Basic and Asta Powerproject OCX, the OCX is the client.
 The OCX is a Microsoft ActiveX® control; it contains the Asta Powerproject client with no user interface.
 This means that you could write your own add-on program with a completely different user interface from the Asta Powerproject client.
 For example, you could write an Asta Powerproject program or you could use the OCX to display live project data on a web site.
 You can only access the OCX if you have the Developers' Toolkit.

 When writing a macro, you must bear in mind the fact that the calculation of business objects takes place on the server in Asta Powerproject, not on the client.
 For example, if you set the start date of a task, the links relating to the task are recalculated on the server and then notified back out to the clients.
-Therefore if you move a task and want information on the tasks's links, you have to wait for the notifications to come back from the server.
+Therefore if you move a task and want information on the task's links, you have to wait for the notifications to come back from the server.

 For this reason, it is essential to call project.WaitforNotificationsProcessing after every update (edit, creation or deletion) of a business object, if you need to access any fields subsequently that are likely to be recalculated after an edit.
 This applies both to calculated fields on the business object itself and fields on connected objects.